1932 Lagonda 3 Litre T2 Tourer

 The car we offer here is chassis number 210091, a 1932 Lagonda 3 Litre, registration PJ 3482, with a T2 touring body.
-The early history of the car is not particularly well known other than it was first registered on the 26th of February 1932 to Major Thomas, Patrick, Houssemayne Du Boulay in Canterbury as a black saloon bodied car, before being owned by Reginald Beal in 1952, Philip Tucker in Spalding in 1966 and Nicholas Haynes in 1973.
-In the late 1970s Mr Haynes had the car rebodied as a T2 Tourer although who undertook the work is not known.
-What is known, from the MOT certificates, that after this work the car was used a little every year but not a lot covering roughly 150 miles a year between 1992 (3,396 miles) to 2012 (5,172 miles).
+The car was first registered on the 26th of February 1932 to Major Thomas, Patrick, Houssemayne Du Boulay in Canterbury as a black saloon bodied car, before being owned by Reginald Beal in 1952, Philip Tucker in Spalding in 1966 and Nicholas Haynes in 1973.
+In the late 1970s Mr Haynes found the car in a very poor state and set about a complete rebuild.
+The existing saloon body was beyond repair so he had the car rebodied as a T2 Tourer employing the services of the well known restorer Keith Bowley at South Cerney Engineering to carry out the work.
+If fact there is a wonderful book with the car which plots the restoration work done including many hand drawings and samples for the body and interior as well as the invoices and details of all the companies that did the work on the car.
+It is known, from the MOT certificates, that after this work the car was used a little every year but not a lot covering roughly 150 miles a year between 1992 (3,396 miles) to 2012 (5,172 miles).
 The car has now covered 5,321 miles.

 During this time PJ 3482 was cared for by the watchful eye of Lagonda specialist John Batt of Reynard House Workshop.
 The majority of the car has seen work carried out at some point including a new stainless exhaust system and manifold in 2006 and a top end engine rebuild on the engine in 2007.
 Between September 2010 and January 2011 John undertook a major commissioning of the car that included an overhaul of all the brakes with new liners, servicing and maintenance of the front and rear axel, clutch and gearbox service, carburetor service, new valve springs and top end de-coke, a service of steering box, a new battery, a new fan belt, a radiator service and re-mount as well as numerous other small jobs.
 The car also benefits from fleshly repainted wheels and a new set of Blockley tyres that were fitted in July 2017.
 There is a nice history file with the car which also contains a good photographic history of the service work.